 Alabama football is always a threat to win the College Football Playoff National Championship, and their pipeline to the NFL is unrivaled by any other college football program.

-Tide fans just had to say goodbye to wide receiver Devonta Smith, who caught touchdowns from Tua Tagovailoa and Mac Jones over the years, but there’s a great chance they’re just as thrilled with the next one coming to town.
+Tide fans just had to say goodbye to wide receiver Devonta Smith, who caught touchdowns from Tua Tagovailoa and Mac Jones over the years, but there's a great chance they're just as thrilled with the next one who will make them yell "Roll Tide!"

 MORE: Alabama's 10 Highest-Rated Recruits of the Nick Saban Era